Alcohol in Skincare: The Good vs The Bad

 Which alcohols are best to avoid?

-These astringent alcohols as well as methanol and benzyl alcohol can lead to increased irritation and dryness for people with already inflamed or sensitive skin.
+Astringent alcohols as well as methanol and benzyl alcohol can lead to increased irritation and dryness for people with already inflamed or sensitive skin.
 It can also make oily skin worse.

-Alcohol strips your skins protective surface making you more susceptible to damaging your skin barrier.
-Disruption to your skin’s microbiome effects the way your skin regenerates and renews itself.
-Generally, if you don’t need to use a product front-loaded with alcohol such as an astringent toner, you’re best to skip it from your routine all together.
+Generally, if you do not need to use a product front-loaded with alcohol such as an astringent toner, you are best to skip it from your routine all together.

 TIP: The higher the alcohol is on the ingredients list the higher the concentration will be in the product.